 Before starting your own solar farm, there are several important factors to consider:

-• Time Frame Required: Solar farms can take a few months to be constructed and start collecting energy.
-Similarly, it can take years for you to collect the proper permits and approvals prior to beginning construction.
+Time Frame Required: Solar farms can take a few months to be constructed and start collecting energy.
+Similarly, it can take years for you to collect the proper permits and approvals before beginning construction.

-• The Land Itself: Factors such as acreage, solar irradiance, slope, and zoning are all important considerations when it comes to determining if your property is suitable for a solar farm.
-For acreage, not only do the solar panels themselves take up land, there must also be space for equipment and maintenance of the panels.
-Similarly, solar panels can typically only be installed on land that is flat.
+The Land Itself: Factors such as acreage, solar irradiance, slope, and zoning are all important considerations when it comes to determining if your property is suitable for a solar farm.
+For acreage, not only do the solar panels themselves take up land, but there must also be space for equipment and maintenance of the panels.
+Similarly, solar panels can typically only be installed on flat land.

-• Calculations: To ensure you'll meet the expected energy demand with your solar farm, you'll need to determine how many kilowatt hours of energy and then work backwards to calculate the number of panels you'll need for the solar array.
+Calculations: To ensure you'll meet the expected energy demand with your solar farm, you'll need to determine how many kilowatt hours of energy and then work backward to calculate the number of panels you'll need for the solar array.

 Process for Starting a Solar Farm